 Update: I wrote this post in 2013 on the ambivalence around fieldwork and kinship, as expressed in Laura Bohannan’s anthropological novel Return to Laughter (1954).
 For a 2021 attempt to explore the role of fieldwork in cultural anthropology, using the textbook Essentials of Cultural Anthropology, see:

 Return to Laughter

-Laura Bohannan’s anthropological novel Return to Laughter (1954), originally written under the pen-name of Elenore Smith Bowen, is my favorite book to discuss the institutionalization of fieldwork as the core of US professional anthropology in the 1940s and 1950s.
+Laura Bohannan’s anthropological novel Return to Laughter, originally written under the pen-name of Elenore Smith Bowen, is one of my favorite books to discuss the institutionalization of fieldwork as the core of US professional anthropology in the 1940s and 1950s.
 Bohannan’s novel reveals how fieldwork could and should have been the fulfillment of the Boasian concept of culture.
 Yet fieldwork, and especially the resulting ethnographic monograph as the ticket to a doctoral degree, becomes one of the most potent ways that culture becomes reified.
 Culture becomes homogeneous, static, and ahistorical, cut off from the global flows that made fieldwork possible in the first place.

 Laura Bohannan’s account in Return to Laughter vividly lets us feel how anthropologists went from ideas about difference to truly experiencing and living that difference.
 Return to Laughter shows how even our most basic notions about time and space are not given in nature or geography, but are deeply patterned by human experience and learned behavior.
 On time:

 Already time had taken on a more individualistic and yet more seasonable aspect than I had been used to. . . .
 The rains began when it began to rain; when it began to rain, people started to plant.
 One could say that a man had done his planting late, but not that the rains had come late.
 (1954:68-69)